thindil/nish/.github/ISSUE_TEMPLATE/bug_report.md

  - Version: [e.g. 22]

 **Additional context**
 Add any other context about the problem here.
-If possible, please attach error.log file (if it exists) with information about problem.